Coddiction-101/AiDump/README.md

 8. Write about the important of CC in the current era
 9. ~~CC Characteristics~~
 10. Advantages and Disadvantages of CC
+11. Key Characteristics of CC ( Explain the Virtualization and SOA)